SAP/openui5-docs/docs/Development_Environment_7bb04e0.md

 ### SAP Business Application Studio

-SAP Business Application Studio is an SAP Cloud Platform service in the Cloud Foundry environment which offers a modular development environment tailored for efficient development of business applications.
+SAP Business Application Studio is an SAP BTP service in the Cloud Foundry environment which offers a modular development environment tailored for efficient development of business applications.
 It provides a tailor-made development environment for various development scenarios.
 With each of these scenarios you can create different types of applications, including OpenUI5 apps.

 See [App Development Using SAP Business Application Studio](App_Development_Using_SAP_Business_Application_Studio_6bbad66.md) for more information.